 Don’t worry!
 Before you hack away at your precious budget, consider the small, yet powerful ways you can save money for your trip.

-Skip the latte.
 Sure, $5 for a coffee is reasonable every now and then.
 But in aggregate?
-One cup of craft coffee for each work day in 2019 sets you back $1,305.
+One cup of craft coffee for each work day in one year sets you back $1,305.
 That’s a flight to Paris!
-Make that cup o’ Joe at home -- hey, you can even keep all the extra fixins you like!
+Make that cup o’ Joe at home—hey, you can even add all the extra fixin’s you like!

-Buy in bulk.
 Welcome to #adulting.
 That Costco membership isn’t only a rite of passage to adulthood, it’s a way to save major cashola.
 And hey they have free samples and 1 dollar churros.
 It’s a win-win!

-Couponing...for our generation.
-Resources like Honey or CheckOut 51 will help you coupon without actually having to physically cut out coupons.
+Digital coupon resources and apps will help you benefit from the coupon savings without actually having to physically cut out coupons.
 Come on, it's not 1994, #amirite?!
 Just get the free app or plug-in and shop away.
 No scissors or weird accordion folders necessary.
 Welcome to the future of saving money.

 Now that you have a better idea of what it will look like to trim your budget, whip out your current plan and start making some changes.
 Every dollar and skipped latte counts.
 Before you know it, your vacay fund will be brimming with cash ready to take you to paradise.